-Toney, a member of the Georgetown Kiwanis Club, and his wife, Victoria, and their two daughters, Morgan and Emily are members of The Old Paris Road Church of God, and are active in several school and civic programs.
+Toney, a Kentucky Colonel, is a member of the Georgetown Kiwanis Club and the American Legion Post 24 Sons of the American Legion.
+He and his wife, Victoria, and their two daughters, Morgan and Emily are members of The Old Paris Road Church of God, and are active in several school and civic programs.

 In his free time, Toney enjoys attending auctions and antique galleries with his wife and spending as much time possible with his daughters at the movies, bowling or just being together at home.

 Grant, a licensed embalmer, funeral director and crematory operator, came back to Johnson's in September of 2014.
 A native of Grayson, KY, he began his career at Johnson's before spending more than 20 years of funeral service in Central Kentucky.